ADB Young Professionals Program (YPP)

 Please read the requirements listed below before proceeding to the application process:

-- LANGUAGE: excellent oral and written communication skills in English; and
+- Language: excellent oral and written communication skills in English.

-- ATTITUDE: able to work with others of different nationalities and cultural backgrounds.
+- Diversity: able to work with others of different nationalities and cultural backgrounds.